ACKO Drive Exclusive: This EV Startup Founded by an Ex-Tesla Engineer Seeks a Strategic Partner

 Mohanraj Ramasamy, seen here at the launch of SVM's debut product, Prana, in January 2021

-SVM has a production capacity of 2,000 units per month at its facility in Coimbatore, which is ‘scalable further’.
-A $1.2 million battery pack assembly facility with an installed capacity of 2,000 packs a month was commissioned about three weeks ago.
-Started with the objective to build indigenously engineered EVs, SVM employs 40 engineers in its team of 65 employees.
-With its collective engineering capabilities, SVM claims in its pitch for potential strategic partners “proprietary technology” and “scalable production” as its strengths which could help it to grow into “India’s premium electric motorcycle leader”.
+Started with the objective of building indigenously engineered EVs, SVM employs 40 engineers in its team of 65 employees.
+With its collective engineering capabilities, SVM claims in its pitch for potential strategic partners that “proprietary technology” and “scalable production” are its strengths, which could help it grow into “India’s premium electric motorcycle leader.”

 While Ramsamy seeks a strategic partner to sustain his company’s EV journey, he also clarifies that SVM “doesn’t have any loans” as “all previous loans have been paid off”.
 The EV maker had been listed on the NASDAQ in December 2023, but is not currently traded as it failed to comply with the stock exchange’s minimum $1 bid price.
 However, “currently it is traded OTC (Over the Counter)”, Ramasamy says.